svlaki/glyde/README.md

 ## Troubleshooting

 - **Edge Function 500 errors**: Check Supabase Edge Function logs for details
-- **Embedding is null**: Ensure your OpenAI API key is set in `apps/frontend/.env` and is valid
+- **Embedding is null**: Ensure your OpenAI API key is set in `.env` and is valid
-- **Database errors**: Make sure all migrations are applied and per-user schemas/tables exist
+- **Database errors**: Make sure all migrations are applied and per-user schemas/tables exist in your remote Supabase project
 - **Auth issues**: Double-check your Supabase project URL and anon key

 ## License